 - Elbow & wrist range of motion exercises: Gently bend and extend your elbow to help prevent stiffness.
-See the attached exercises. - Do NOT use your own muscles to lift your arm away from your side until instructed. - Do NOT lift any objects greater than 1 pound for the first 4-6 weeks after surgery. - Do NOT support body weight with the operative extremity. - Sleep: With the sling, you may be more comfortable sleeping in a seated position (i.e. recliner chair) with a pillow under your forearm for support.
-You may want to arrange pillows to simulate a reclined/seated position in your bed. - Driving: It is okay to drive once you are no longer taking opioid medications and when you feel confident that you can drive without your operative arm and not be a danger to yourself or others.
-Generally, driving is not recommended for the first 4 weeks after surgery and when in a sling. - Return to Work: You may return to work once you are no longer taking opioid pain medication during the waking hours, and once you are comfortable performing your job.
-Typically, light office clerical work is permitted 3-4 days post-op, if pain is tolerable. - Travel: You are okay to travel (air or automobile) as a passenger as early as the day after surgery.
+See the attached exercises. - Do NOT attempt to use your own muscles to lift your warm away from your side until instructed. - Do NOT lift any objects greater than 1 pound for the first 4-6 weeks after surgery. - Do NOT support body weight with the operative extremity. - Sleep: With the sling, you may be more comfortable sleeping in a seated position (i.e. recliner chair) with a pillow under your forearm for support.
+You may want to arrange pillows to simulate a reclined/seated position in your bed. - Driving: Generally, driving is not recommended while requiring the use of a sling and it is not allowed while taking opioid medications. - Return to Work: You may return to work once you are no longer taking opioid pain medication during the waking hours, and once you are comfortable performing your job.
+Typically, light office clerical work is permitted 1-3 days post-op.

+Travel: You are okay to travel (air or automobile) as a passenger as early as the following day after surgery.
 While you may experience pain and discomfort with travel, it should not be detrimental to your healing.